 Cost: Free

 Located in Penfield, 10 minutes / 7 miles from Rochester (get directions).
-The parking lot is on Linear Park Drive making it the perfect dividing line for exploring just the east side or west side of the park.
+The parking lot is on Linear Park Drive, making it the perfect dividing line for exploring just the east side or west side of the park.
 The park has about 1.5 miles of trails, so each trail is relatively short.

 More Information: penfieldrec.org + trail map

-23 Hidden Places Around Rochester
+24 Hidden Places Around Rochester

 From secret gardens to enchanting waterfalls, exploring hidden places around the Rochester area is the ultimate way to add some spice to your travel experiences.

-Rather than an escape, I think of these as transcending places that encourage us to transcend space, time, and state of mind.
+Instead of being an escape, I see these places as opportunities that encourage us to transcend space, time, and our state of mind.

 60 Day Trips within 30 Minutes of Rochester